AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

   * An asset view or click is recorded.
   * An experience view or click is recorded.

-* Trigger to send an event is fired, which occurs when:
+* A trigger to send an event is fired, which occurs when:

   * Web SDK or AppMeasurements sends an event.
   * Visibility changes to hidden, for example: